-37 Due to micro, Small and medium enterprises
+36 Due to micro, Small and medium enterprises

 The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum.
-Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2019 has been made in the financial statements based on information received and available with the Company.
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2020 has been made in the financial statements based on information received and available with the Company.
 Further in view of the management, the impact of interest, if any, that may be payable in accordance with the provisions of the Micro, Small and Medium Enterprises Development Act, 2006 ('The MSMED Act') is not expected to be material.
 The Company has not received any claim for interest from any supplier:

-Particulars As at 31 March 2019 As at 31 March 2018 The amounts remaining unpaid to micro and small suppliers as at the end of the year 51 March 2019 51 Marcii 2018 Principal - - Interest - - The amount of interest paid by the buyer under MSMED Act - - The amount of payments made to micro and small suppliers beyond the appointed day during the accounting year - - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; - - The amount of interest accrued and remaining unpaid at the end of each accounting year - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act - -
+interest from any supplier: Particulars As at As at a ucuais 31 March 2020 31 March 2019 The amounts remaining unpaid to micro and small suppliers as at the end of the year Principal - - Interest - - The amount of interest paid by the buyer under MSMED Act - - The amount of payments made to micro and small suppliers beyond the appointed day during the accounting year - - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act; - - The amount of interest accrued and remaining unpaid at the end of each accounting year - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act - -

-For details relating to payable to related parties- refer note 39
+^{} For details relating to payable to related parties- refer note 38

-38 Capital management
+37 Capital management

-The Company manages its capital to ensure that entities in the Company will be able to continue as going concerns while maximising the return to stakeholders through the optimisation of the debt and equity balance.
+The Company manages its capital to ensure that entities in the Company will be able to continue as going concerns while maximising the return to stakeholders through the optimisation of the debt and equity balance (refer note 2.1 (b)).
 The capital structure of the Company consists of net debt (borrowings offset by cash and bank balances) and total equity of the Company.